Pièce : 57 Louis Pasteur St., pièce 364

 - Business Organizations

-- Directed Research in support of the Mandate of the UN Special Rapporteur on the Right to Housing
+- Directed Research in support of the Mandate of the United Nations Special Rapporteur on the Right to Housing

 - P. Simons & A. Macklin, The Governance Gap: Extractive Industries, Human Rights, and the Home State Advantage (Routledge, 2014).